 Making a request to see your personal data

-You have a right under the Act to see certain information held by us about you.
+You have a right to see certain information held by us about you.
 A

 request to see information held about you is known as a "subject access request".